Uni-bob/aws-cert-notes/ec2.md

 - Use case:
   - When you have an app that can be partition-aware to distribute data and your servers across partitions
   - Apps like: HDFS, HBase, Cassandra, Kafka (usually big data apps)

+(Day 23)

+## Elastic Network Interfaces (ENI) Overview
+- Logical component in a VPC that represents a *Virtual network card*
+- They are what give EC2 instances access to the network
+- Also used outside of EC2 instances as well
+- The ENI can have the following attributes:
+  - Primary private IPv4, one or more secondary IPv4
+  - One Elastic IP (IPv4) per private IPv4
+  - One public IPv4
+  - One or more security groups
+  - A MAC address

+- You can create ENIs independently & attach them on the fly (move them) on EC2 Instances for failover
+- Bound to a specific availability zone

+### ENI Hands-On
+- Since we have control of our ENI, we can move it over to one of our other instances.
+Let’s say two of our EC2 instances are running the same app and we want to access them using the private IPv4 — then we can move the ENI over.
+The reason for doing so is that we can do a very quick and easy network failover between the two instances by moving said ENI.
+- The ENI you created will still be there after termination of instances it was attached to.
+You can see how this gives you some more control over how you want your network interfaces to be and to run on your EC2 instances.